 The NBGSA Founders Fellowship for Quantitative Methods is provided by the National Black Graduate Student Association (NBGSA) and is intended to encourage black graduate students and faculty to attend the ICPSR Summer Program in order to advance their quantitative skills.
 The Founders Fellowship is a waiver of registration fees to attend one or both of the four-week sessions.
 To be eligible, applicants must be a current member of the NBGSA.

 The Hanes Walton, Jr. Award for Quantitative Methods Training is awarded by the National Conference of Black Political Scientists and provides a waiver of registration fees for one or both of the four-week sessions.
 The Hanes Walton, Jr. Award is intended to encourage attendance in the ICPSR Summer Program by faculty and graduate students from Historically Black Colleges and Universities (HBCUs), as well as women and minority graduate students and faculty at other institutions.
+For specific details about the Hanes Walton, Jr. Award, please refer to the 2017 award announcement.

 Other External Funding Sources